aayaat/web-development/README.md

 # Web Development  101

 Peace, welcome to Web Development 101.
 This course teaches students how to program the web, using the three fundamental building blocks of the web; HTML, CSS and JavaScript.
-It also explore Command Line Basics, Basics of Git and Git-Hub, Accessibility of Websites, Web Performance and Jekyll (a static site generator).
+It also explore Command Line Basics, Basics of Git and GitHub Pages, Accessibility of Websites, Web Performance and Jekyll (a static site generator).
 You will learn how to take your skills from beginner to a professional web developer.

 The course projects are designed around what is happening in the real-world to give the students a feel on what is happening in the industry.